foundry-vtt-community/wiki.js/community/Community-Translations.md

 # Core Localization File Compatibility
 The table below lists various statistics of the core English translation file across different Foundry VTT versions.
 The data are intended to help translators determine whether it is necessary for them to update their core translation and for users who are using older version of the application to figure out if a core translation file for one version of the application will work in another version.

+> The caveat is that this data are only for the core English translation file that comes with the application.
+Although in theory the data should be applicable for other languages, it may not be.
+{.is-warning}

 <table>
 	<thead>
 	<tr>